 Resolution #97-04 COACH SELECTION AND OBLIGATIONS

 Head Coaches will be selected from a pool of volunteers.
-A committee selected by the President will recommend final selections.
+Committee selected by the President, if necessary will recommend final selections.
 Final selections will be approved by 2/3 majority vote of the Board members present at the team formation meeting.

 Coaches will be required to teach and develop all players and support the entire MVSA program.